vishnusharma03/ML_Workflow_for_Scones_Unlimited/README.md

 ## Data Preparation

-Prepare your image dataset for model training.
-Organize the images into appropriate folders and ensure proper labeling for each category.
+I first prepared the image dataset for model training.
+Organized the images into appropriate folders and ensured proper labeling for each category.

 ## Model Training

-Use SageMaker to train the image classification model with your prepared dataset.
-Fine-tune the model as needed to achieve optimal results for Scones Unlimited's specific requirements.
+Then Used SageMaker to train the image classification model with the prepared dataset.
+Fine-tuned the model as needed to achieve optimal results for Scones Unlimited's specific requirements.

 ## Model Deployment

-Once the model is trained and tested, deploy it using AWS Lambda.
+Once the model is trained and tested, I did deploy it using AWS Lambda.
 This will allow real-time inference on new images and provide predictions for traffic management decisions.

 ## Model Monitoring

-Implement model monitoring to track the model's performance over time.
-Set up alerts to trigger retraining if the model's accuracy drops below a predefined threshold.
+Then I implemented model monitoring to track the model's performance over time, Set up alerts to trigger retraining if the model's accuracy drops below a predefined threshold.

 ## License